Cloud-Technology-Solutions/terragrunt-wrapper/README.md

 # `terragrunt-wrapper` README

-This repo contains a shell script which makes it possible to used Terragrunt with the [Test Kitchen](kitchen.chef.io) framework more natural.
+This repo contains a Python tool which makes it possible to used Terragrunt with the [Test Kitchen](kitchen.chef.io) framework more natural.
 It intercepts the calls that the `kitchen-terraform` driver makes to the `terraform` binary and instead directs them to `terragrunt` while ensuring that the differences